asfadmin/asf-harmony-gdal/README.md

-:warning: The Harmony GDAL Adapter is now maintained at at https://github.com/nasa/harmony-gdal-adapter
+:warning: This project is now maintained as the Harmony GDAL Adapter at https://github.com/nasa/harmony-gdal-adapter

 # harmony-gdal